johnbobq/bricss/README.md

-# bricss Framework
+# bricss modular CSS Framework
-bricss is a modular CSS Framework for websites and web applications.
+bricss is a modular CSS Framework for websites and web applications based on SASS.
 It provides a fast and clean starting point for your Webprojects.
 It's not a UI Framework, it's the perfect base layer for better performance higher productivity and highly scalable webprjetcs.
 It resets all default Browser Styles, it includes a responsive Grid based on percent calculation, basics modular classes for fonts, colors and UI-Forms.
 Also it includes many help classes that makes the frontend Development feels like a fun joy ride.

 And if that is not enough, you can add Template Bricks to get a complete Design for your Project.

 ## bricss

 * Core
   * Reset, Boxsizing, Basic Fixes